Police chief fires 3 Colorado officers over photo taken near memorial site for Elijah McClain

 McClain’s death has been a focus of the street protests in Colorado that erupted after the killing of George Floyd in Minneapolis.
 The Aurora officers have not been charged.

 Wilson said at a news conference in the Denver suburb that she fired Officers Erica Marrero and Kyle Dittrich for posing with another officer, Jaron Jones, who resigned earlier in the week.
-She described the photos as a “despicable act” and an embarrassment to law enforcement.
+She described the photo depiction as a “despicable act” and an embarrassment to law enforcement.

 “There are cops that have integrity.
 They understand duty and they understand honor,” Wilson said.
-“These four don’t get it,” she said, of the three officers in the photo and Rosenblatt.
+“These four don’t get it,” she said of the three officers in the photo and Rosenblatt.

-“And if any officer in this police department disagrees and thinks this was acceptable, I will gladly accept your resignation today,” Wilson added.
+“And if any officer in this police department disagrees and thinks this was acceptable, I will gladly accept your resignation today,” she added.

 The renewed attention on the case in the wake of Floyd’s death has prompted Colorado Gov. Jared Polis (D) to appoint a special prosecutor to reopen the investigation into McClain’s killing.
 The U.S. Department of Justice announced this week it would review the case as a possible civil rights violation.